-- a) Littering. - b) Failure to keep Room/common areas in a clean and sanitary condition after use. - Improper disposal of refuse, including leaving garbage bags outside of your unit/suite/room or outside of designated garbage areas. - d) Collection of empty containers, bottles or cans that is judged by Residence Staff, for sanitary reasons, to be beyond recycling purposes. - Failure to (follow disposal instructions of) dispose of recycling, garbage and/or organics appropriately; including, but not limited to leaving garbage/recycling bags, leaving items on compactor floor, bagging organics with a non-organic bag, failure to break down cardboard, failure to separate recycling/garbage/organics into their designated disposal areas.
+4. CLEANLI NESS LEVEL 1 , Littering.
+Failure to keep Room/common areas in a clean and sanitary condition after use.
+Improper disposal of refuse, including leaving garbage bags outside of your unit/suite/room or outside of designated garbage areas.
+Collection of empty containers, bottles or cans that is judged by Residence Staff, for sanitary reasons, to be beyond recycling purposes.
+Failure to (follow disposal instructions of) dispose of recycling, garbage and/or organics appropriately; including, but not limited to leaving garbage/recycling bags, leaving items on compactor floor, bagging organics with a non-organic bag, failure to break down cardboard, failure to separate recycling/garbage/organics into their designated disposal areas.